-Fig. 1

-Proposal 6: If to use non-sliding window in the simulation, more clarification is needed on how to get the training dataset and how to inference for events with TTT<200ms.

 For Scenario 3, FR1 to FR1 inter-frequency (frequency domain), in RAN2 simulations, only co-located cases are considered.
 Even the cells of two frequency layers are co-located.
 Cells from two frequency layers may share the same BS configurations (e.g., antenna pattern, downtilt angle) or may not.
-They may have different horizontal coverage ranges as shown in Fig.2.
+They may have different horizontal coverage ranges as shown in Fig.1.
 At least in our RAN2 simulations, the BS configurations (e.g., antenna pattern, downtilt angle) and the horizontal coverage of the two frequency layers are also the same.
 It is not clear to us whether the case that the co-located cells have different horizontal coverage is in scope or not.
 But usually, antenna pattern of 4GHz and 2GHz are different.
 We think at least in the simulation, the case that cells from different frequency layers with different antenna pattern should be considered.